JuliaLang/julia/doc/manual/parallel-computing.rst

 ----------------------

 Fortunately, many useful parallel computations do not require data movement.
-A common example is a monte carlo simulation, where multiple processes can handle independent simulation trials simultaneously.
+A common example is a Monte Carlo simulation, where multiple processes can handle independent simulation trials simultaneously.
 We can use ``@spawn`` to flip coins on two processes.
 First, write the following function in ``count_heads.jl``::